-Employees who receive helpful, continuous feedback from managers not only work better and are more motivated, but they’re also much more engaged.
+Employees who receive helpful, continuous feedback from managers not only perform better, they’re also much more engaged.

-- Positives strengths;
+- Positive strengths;

 - Weaknesses; and